-Because of this, it makes sense to ask the question, how long does Xanax stay in my system?.
+Because of this, it makes sense to wonder how long Xanax stays in your system.
 Those who need to know the answer to this question are probably concerned about withdrawal.
 Alprazolam is a drug that will cause withdrawal symptoms when it is stopped.
-This is the main reason why people have such a hard time stopping the use of it.
+This is the main reason why people have such a hard time controlling their use of it.
 It is important to know what to expect when you stop using this drug and to understand that the best and safest way to break Xanax addiction is with professional help and care in an addiction treatment facility.

 Even though the half-life for Alprazolam is pretty short, it can stay in the system for quite some time.
 The half-life for Alprazolam is about 11 hours.
-This means it takes 11 hours for half of the drug to leave the body.
-Different detection methods will give different results, as you will soon see.
+This means it takes 11 hours for half of the drug to leave the body and about 22 hours for Xanax to leave your system entirely.

 You may know that your Xanax use is a problem for you.
 However, you’re not sure you would call it an addiction.
 It can help to know what the signs of addiction are.
 Have you noticed any of these?

-If you do have a Xanax addiction, it's important for you to know that as soon as possible.
-Getting the answer to the question, how long does Xanax stay in the system? is very important.
-If you're an addict, you probably already know that stopping Alprazolam won't be easy.
+If you do have a Xanax addiction, you must realize that as soon as possible.
+Getting help is very important.
+If you’re struggling with Xanax addiction, you probably already know that stopping Alprazolam won’t be easy.
 However, it will be extremely rewarding.
 Xanax detox can help you through the worst of the withdrawal symptoms.
 It can also assist you in overcoming the physical part of your addiction.

 Once you have gone through detox, Xanax rehab is the next step.
 This is so crucial.
 Without Xanax rehabilitation, you won’t heal from the psychological part of the addiction.